 The Daily Express has reported that it’s hair, not skin, that reveals your true age.
-In fact, recent research suggests thinning hair can lead people to believe you’re ten years older than you actually are.
+In fact, it states that research suggests thinning hair can lead people to believe you’re ten years older than you actually are.

 Like skin, hair shows signs of ageing.
 Instead of developing wrinkles, hair visibly thins with age, and by the age of 50, half of women will experience some degree of hair thinning, either from Female Hair Loss or other conditions such as Diffuse Hair Loss or Telogen Effluvium.
 This is supported by NHS research which recently revealed that more than eight million women in the UK suffer from hair loss to some degree.